trulacorsaut/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge for programmers to create robust and user-friendly software, while also acknowledging that there will always be unexpected ways in which users may interact with or misuse it.
 It serves as a reminder to continually strive for improvement and adaptability in our programming practices.

+# 2023-11-18
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and up-to-date.
+Always strive to learn new skills and technologies, as this will make you more marketable and adaptable to the ever-changing world of programming.
+Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to long-term success and satisfaction in the field.